-If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
-If the Chair of Governor committee is not available, then the LADO should be contacted directly.
+If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governors as soon as possible.
+If the Chair of Governors is not available, then the LADO should be contacted directly.

-There may be situations when the Headteacher, Chair of Governor will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
+There may be situations when the Headteacher, Chair of Governors will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.